Robert Louis Voelkel – ‘Lou’, Army Major, June 13, 1938 – January 1, 2015

 The complete application must be postmarked not-later-than March 31, 2015 and mailed to:

-The application can also be emailed to firstname.lastname@example.org.
+The application can also be emailed to firstname.lastname@example.org in a new window.
 If you have any questions, call Bob at 281-298-8446.
 Last year’s winners must reapply (that is, complete the full application as if it were the first time) to be eligible for the upcoming year’s awards.

 We sold 211 pavers at $100 each and reached our goal.
 We, along with the 11th Armored Cavalry’s Veterans of Vietnam and Cambodia, now have enough money collected to pay for the move of our monument from Fort Knox to Fort Benning, and for the construction of our new monument this spring.
 The Blackhorse Association sends a special thanks to all of you who contributed: